PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ADD GIF

+***What is the goal***:

-_What is the goal:_The interface follows the standard interface of the messages of our daily devices.
+The interface follows the standard interface of the messages of our daily devices.
 The differentiation between private messages only visible by the merchant and sent messages to the customer is now more distinct.
 This allows a better reading and avoids misunderstandings.

+***How it works***:

-_How it works:_ At the 5th message between the customer and the merchant a link is displayed for the pop-in.
+At the 5th message between the customer and the merchant a link is displayed for the pop-in.
 It displays the entire conversation of the order.

-- **Hook:** The redesign of this page reviews the hierarchy of information and refreshes the user interface with an important impact on the position of the hooks.
+- **Hook**: The redesign of this page reviews the hierarchy of information and refreshes the user interface with an important impact on the position of the hooks.

+***What is the goal***:

-_What is the goal:_ The hooks are repositioned in more strategic locations on the page and provide a better user experience.
+The hooks are repositioned in more strategic locations on the page and provide a better user experience.

+***How it works***:

-_How it works:_ Find [here](https://devdocs.prestashop.com/1.7/modules/core-updates/1.7.7/) the documentation on the hook&#39;s mapping.
+Find [here](https://devdocs.prestashop.com/1.7/modules/core-updates/1.7.7/) the documentation on the hook&#39;s mapping.
 A new hook grouping the actions of the top of the order page has also been added to replace displayBackOfficeOrderActions which will no longer have the same layout.

 ![](RackMultipart20200512-4-1tjtyoa_html_8f1175142829cdb3.jpg)